lingtalfi/CSRFTools/doc/api/Ling/CSRFTools/CSRFProtector.md

 The delete method
 -------------
+I would recommend not to use it, but...

 Why is there a deleteToken method?

 Imagine you have a simple ajax communication you want to secure.